Notes: I began this story in February of 2017, but then let it sit for more than a year before working on it again. I just started the third chapter.

 The photo above is the actual place I envision them living.
 There is a 100-meter-tall cliff right there that looks out onto the water.
 The ants live on, and down, the cliffside.

 This is a very challenging work for many reasons, not least of which is building the ants' world--from their point of view.

-I'll post chapters over a ten-week period or so.
+I'll post chapters monthly, or as they come out.
 That way I can take my time making sure I've got the details as correct as I can make them.